Certification: AI-driven Test Automation

 generate unique name, then enter into "Last Name" and save as "lastName"

-check that page contains a string with parameters "Welcome, ${firstName} ${lastName}!"
+check that page contains the string with parameters "Welcome, ${firstName} ${lastName}!"